-The nature and function of arbitration in relation to building contract disputes, the parties to arbitration, the arbitrator, his duties and powers.
+The nature and function of arbitration in relation to building contract disputes, the parties to arbitration, the arbitrator, his /her duties and powers.
 Case studies, moot arbitration.
-(Old No. 35.274)

-BLDG2281 Introduction to Computing S3 LT2
+BLDG2281 Introduction to Computing

 Introduction to computer programming and applications.
 Description of computer hardware and peripheral equipment; use of time-sharing computing facilities; development of basic programming skills.
-(Old No. 35.381)